Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 ## Removal

-A formula should be removed if there is a serious issue with the formula or the formula has been disabled for a long period of time.
+A formula should be removed if it does not meet our criteria for [acceptable formulae](Acceptable-Formulae.md) or [versioned formulae](Versions.md), has a non-open-source license, or has been disabled for a long period of time.

-A formula should be removed if it has been disabled for a long period of time, it has a non-open-source license, or there is another serious issue with the formula that makes it not compatible with homebrew/core.

 **Note: disabled formulae in homebrew/core will be automatically removed one year after their disable date**

 ## Deprecate and Disable Reasons

-When a formula is deprecated or disabled, a reason explaining the action should be provided.
+When a formula is deprecated or disabled, a reason explaining the action must be provided.

 There are two ways to indicate the reason.
 The preferred way is to use a pre-existing symbol to indicate the reason.
-The available symbols are:
+The available symbols are listed below and can be found in the [`DeprecateDisable` module](https://rubydoc.brew.sh/DeprecateDisable.html#DEPRECATE_DISABLE_REASONS-constant):

-- `:does_not_build`: the formulae that cannot be build from source
+- `:does_not_build`: the formula cannot be built from source
-- `:no_license`: the formulae does not have a license
+- `:no_license`: the formula does not have a license
 - `:repo_archived`: the upstream repository has been archived
 - `:repo_removed`: the upstream repository has been removed
 - `:unmaintained`: the project appears to be abandoned